LogtalkDotOrg/logtalk-for-vscode/README.md

 - Completions for the arguments of the `current_logtalk_flag/2` and `set_logtalk_flag/2` predicates
 - Completions for the argument of the `logtalk_make/1` predicate
 - Completions for the first argument of the `logtalk::print_message/3`, `logtalk::message_prefix_stream/4`, and `logtalk::question_prompt_stream/4` predicates
+- Completions for the argument of the `throw/1` predicate

 ### Snippets